 Solution 1.
 Reinstall the Steam Games Without Downloading

-If your Steam doesn’t recognize installed game, you can check if there is an option to reinstall the game on Steam client.
+If your steam doesn't recognize installed games, you can check if there is an option to reinstall the game on Steam client.
 This operation can help you reinstall games without downloading.
 For that:

 Step 1.
 Open the Steam client and navigate to the Library tab.